pikselinweb/user-management/README.md

 >   All passwords are same: `12345@Aa`
 >
 >   You could take a look to db.json for more account data.

+## Running App

+After install depencies with `npm start` command you can run json server and Angular development easily.

 ## Rules